NordicWayInterchange/interchange/service-provider-client/README.md

 This is a command-line client meant to be used to interact with the interchange.
 The command can be used from both Windows and Linux command lines, but the following documentation assumes bash or zsh shells.

+The actual client requires Java 21 installed to run.

 ## Command alias